Best Tools for Project Portfolio Management

 One limitation of the tool is that customers may find the pricing model confusing, as well as the cost of integrating with important third-party tools.

 Wrike offers a 14-day free trial and a free version suitable for centralized task management.
-The Professional plan starts at $9.80/mo and the Business plan starts at $24.80/mo.
-There are also custom solutions such as the Enterprise plan for large teams, or the plans designed for creative and service delivery teams.
+The Professional plan starts at $9.80/mo, and the Business plan starts at $24.80/mo.
+There are also custom solutions such as the Enterprise plan for large teams or the plans designed for creative and service delivery teams.
 Wrike also offers add-on features for an additional fee.

 6. Forecast.app

 The Forecast application was founded by Dennis Kayser in 2016.
 It represents an AI-native platform for managing projects, work, resources, and finances through intelligent automation capabilities.
-Forecast strives to enhance predictability and planning with AI-powered functionalities such as auto-schedule for better project and resource planning as well as using machine learning to predict task duration, and forecast delivery dates.
-The tool is suitable for project and resource management in a central place including team collaboration and time tracking.
-However, it lacks features for scaling across global enterprises.
-Another drawback is the pricing model which can be confusing to some users.
+Forecast strives to enhance predictability and planning with AI-powered functionalities such as auto-schedule for better project and resource planning as well as using machine learning to predict task duration and forecast delivery dates.

 7. Proggio

-Proggio is a project portfolio management system built to provide a quick overview into ongoing projects, and tasks with the goal to achieve greater alignment between execution and strategic objectives.
+Proggio is a project portfolio management system built to provide a quick overview of ongoing projects and tasks with the goal of achieving greater alignment between execution and strategic objectives.
 The company was founded in 2016 by Barak Schiby and Yaniv Shor.
-The SaaS platform allows visualization of project plans, easy team collaboration, and automatic reports.
-Some of its special features include project workflows, customized views, and custom dashboards.
-The software integrates with over 100 third-party work tools including Jira Cloud.
-However, some specific integrations such as OKTA or Jira On-Premise are only available with the advanced subscription plans.

 8. Microsoft Project Online

-Microsoft Project Online, or Office 365, and now Microsoft 365 is the cloud version of the project management software developed by Microsoft in 1988.
-The product was launched in 2017 and it is suitable for experienced project managers and teams thanks to features such as Scrum, Kanban, and other custom workflows.
-The solution can be implemented in agile project management, waterfall projects, and other methodologies.
+Microsoft Project Online, or Office 365, and now Microsoft 365, is the cloud version of the project management software developed by Microsoft in 1988.
+The product was launched in 2017, and it is suitable for experienced project managers and teams thanks to features such as Scrum, Kanban, and other custom workflows.
+The solution can be implemented in Agile project management, waterfall projects, and other methodologies.
 Some of its key features include time tracking, resource management, custom reports, and many more.

 On the other side, there’s a learning curve, so beginners may find it overwhelming.